Two parents with their young adult child enjoying a group hug

 When behaviours are severely disruptive at home or school (example, would be considered a behaviour disorder), we offer a more intensive intervention that is both targeted and collaborative, and can include school based professionals.

-This intervention is called behaviour therapy.
-The behaviour therapy is implemented by a Board Certified Behaviour Analyst (BCBA).
+This intervention is sometimes called behaviour therapy, coaching or behaviour support.
+It is implemented by a Board Certified Behaviour Analyst (BCBA).

-Our BCBA specializes in decreasing challenging and dangerous behaviours and teaching safe and easily understood replacement behaviours.
-She is also held to the professional and ethical standard of the Behavior Analyst Certification Board.
+A BCBA specializes in decreasing challenging and dangerous behaviours and teaching safe and easily understood replacement behaviours.
+They are also held to the professional and ethical standard of the Behaviour Analyst Certification Board.

 Behaviour therapy uses the principles of Applied Behaviour Analysis (ABA) to decrease problem/unexpected behaviours and teach socially significant adaptive ones.